Bugis Street: 1950s–1980s

 While many were concerned about the public image and embarrassment that went along with it, the global concern of HIV/AIDS became more prevalent, with a growing suspicion of the activities that took place.
 Bugis Street was demolished as a way of not only controlling the population to become more orderly and normative, but also to prevent an HIV epidemic.
 There was also a fear that through homosexuality, the society and culture's perception would limit the island's growth, especially post independence.
 Allowing a site like Bugis Street would go against the idea of Singapore's nuclear family.
-This prompte the Singaporean authorities to see it as dissenting.
+This prompted the Singaporean authorities to see it as dissenting.
 By using an HIV scare and the economic benefits of inserting an MRT station and eventually a mall, the amount of resistance from most Singaporeans was expected to be minimal.

 In the mid-1980s, Bugis Street underwent major urban redevelopment into a retail complex of modern shopping malls, restaurants, and nightspots mixed with regulated back-alley roadside vendors.
 Underground digging to construct the Bugis MRT station prior also caused the upheaval and termination of the nightly transgender sex bazaar culture, marking the end of a colourful and unique era in Singapore's history.
 Tourist and local lamentation of the loss sparked attempts by the Singapore Tourist Promotion Board (STPB) to stage some "Ah Qua shows" on wooden platforms, but these failed to pull in the crowds and were abandoned after a short time.